zampetti/Illinois-directory/README.md

 ## Deliverables

-A 10-15 minutes presentation that outlines:
+A 10-15 minute presentation that outlines:

 * What tools / languages you would use to develop this project.
 * A general architecture of the website.
 * Any issues or risks that you see may present problems (e.g. accessibility, usability, scalability).

+This will be a Zoom meeting where you can share you screen, desktop, and documents.

 Be prepared to answer questions about your presentation.